hoto/homebrew-repo/README.md

-# homebrew-repo
+# Homebrew Tap

 Homebrew repo for my formulas.

 Taps are external sources of Homebrew formulae, casks and/or external commands.
 They can be created by anyone to provide their own formulae, casks and/or external commands to any Homebrew user.

 More here: https://github.com/Homebrew/brew/blob/master/docs/How-to-Create-and-Maintain-a-Tap.md